Looking for a resolution that will change the world (and you)?

 Start the New Year of Faith with an act of forgiveness!
-By forgiving the Vatican butler, Paolo Gabriele who violated his trust, Pope Benedict gave witness to a uniquely human attribute.
+By forgiving the Vatican butler, Paolo Gabriele who violated his trust, then Pope Benedict XVI gave witness to a uniquely human attribute.
 Seeking and extending forgiveness is one of the most identifying qualities of our species and perhaps the most liberating one as well.
-Forgiving another puts us in touch with the heart of God.
+Forgiving another person puts us in touch with the heart of God.

 Recall the old quip, "What is Irish Alzheimers?...
 When you forget everything but the grudges."
 We laugh partly because, deep down we all know that grudges are as debilitating as any other disease.
 Too many Christmas dinners have been spoiled by the presence of unresolved conflict.
 A grudge is a story of hurt, resentment that we repeat to ourselves so often that it takes on a life of its own.
 It stresses our hearts and contorts our spirit.
 Unresolved resentment triggers hormones related to fight or flight degrade our immune response, drain our energy, and rob us of our creative instincts.
 Studies confirm that forgiveness has a cathartic benefit.

 Forgiveness has little to do with the offender and everything to do with me.
 It requires no change of heart from anyone else.
 I am in complete control.
 People who forgive often report immediate and long term health benefits.
 They feel better, are more active and become physically healthier.
 Because forgiveness allows us to let go of fears and negative attitudes toward others, it multiplies our capacity to receive love from these people.
 Grudges leave us bound by the offense and the offender.
 Forgiveness sets us free.